ShangShungFoundation/1st_merigar_hackathon/README.md

 Spread the news and [register here now](https://goo.gl/forms/S8i8sXOCgYL2uXhP2)!
 ### Modality
-- on line, on site (Merigar)
+- online, on site (Merigar)

 ### You can work on following projects
-All projects will be hosted on github.
+All projects will be hosted on GitHub.
 Check each of them for more info:

 - [Online Tibetan Learning Multimedia app](https://github.com/ShangShungFoundation/tib_learn_app)
 - [Simple Online Game](https://github.com/ShangShungFoundation/tibetan_game)